tfeb/tfeb-lisp-hax/README.md

 ```

 ### How it works, caveats
 All `trace-macroexpand` does is to install a hook on `*macroexpand-hook` and use this to drive the tracing.
 It is careful to call any preexisting hook as well, so it does not interfere with anything else.
 However, don't unilaterally change `*macroexpand-hook*` while macro tracing is active: turn it off first, as things will become confused otherwise.
+If it detects bad states (for instance if tracing is off but the wrapped hook isn't `nil`, or if tracing seems to be on but the wrapped hook *is* `nil`) it will signal errors and there are restarts which may help recover.
+But it's best to not get into these states.

 Tracing output goes to `*trace-output*`.